Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

-There is no specific costume worn for Tinikling dance.
-The men will generally wear the Barong Tagalog, a formal Philippine attire.
-Lady dancers may wear Patadyong, a checkered skirt and a traditional Philippine blouse made from pineapple fiber.
+There is no specific costume for the Tinikling dance.
+The men will generally wear the Barong Tagalog, a formal Filipino attire.
+Lady dancers may wear Patadyong, a checkered skirt, and a traditional Philippine blouse made from pineapple fiber.
 The dancers will be barefooted for the dance.

 Khon, Thailand's Traditional Dance

 The influence of Brahminism and Hinduism are very prominent in some of the dances in Thailand and Khon is one of them.